anirbandas7/anirbandas7.github.io/_teaching/2015-spring-teaching-2.md

 location: "Jimma, Ethiopia"
 ---

-I was a part of Jimma University for approx. 3 Years and 3 months till 2017
+I was a part of Jimma University for approx. 3 years and 3 months till 2017

 Duration
 ======